History of Respiratory Care Overview and Practice Questions

 AARC

-2. What is the health care discipline that specializes in the promotion of optimum cardiopulmonary health?
+2. What is the health care discipline that specializes in the promotion of optimal cardiopulmonary health?

 Respiratory therapy

-3. What is the name that suggests increased involvement in disease prevention and management and promotion of health and wellness?
+3. What name suggests increased involvement in respiratory disease prevention and management?

 Respiratory care